-To find out who’s the best small business phone system, we tried all the top providers and compared them based on price, features, reliability, ease of use and customer support.
+To find out which is the best small business phone system, we tried all the top providers and compared their pricing, features, reliability, ease of use, and customer support.

 Best Small Business Phone System: Nextiva